MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/restore-a-database-and-bind-it-to-a-resource-pool.md

 ---
 title: "Restore a Database and Bind it to a Resource Pool | Microsoft Docs"
-description: Learn about restoring a database with memory-optimized tables in SQL Server, following best practices by binding the database to a named resource pool. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql
+description: Learn about restoring a database with memory-optimized tables in SQL Server.
+Follow best practices by binding the database to a named resource pool. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql